Development of a deployable tuberculosis vaccine for cattle

 • Phase 1: 524 cattle from ten herds were included.

-• Phase 2: The number of cattle for this phase will be approximately 600 from at least five herds, with approximately the same number of cattle in each participating herd randomly receiving either the vaccine or a placebo substance (i.e. used as controls).
+• Phase 2: 657 cattle from five herds were included.
+Approximately the same number of cattle in each participating herd randomly received either the vaccine or a placebo substance (i.e. used as controls).

-No, the Eville & Jones’ CRO team is responsible for recruiting suitable cattle herds, whose owners choose to participate in the trials on a voluntary basis.
+No, APHA is responsible for recruiting suitable cattle herds, whose owners choose to participate in the trials on a voluntary basis.

-The CRO is offering significant financial incentives for participating.
+APHA is offering financial incentives for participating.
 You will be contributing to this world-leading research effort to bring a cattle TB vaccine and DIVA test into the toolbox of controls to combat bTB.

 This will depend on the outcome of phase 3.
-The current timeline anticipates completion of phase 3 in 2026.
+The current timeline anticipates completion of Phase 3 in 2026/7.

 No. Progress in the past was hampered because of the lack of a suitable companion DIVA test, but APHA research has now developed the DIVA skin test (DST-F).
 Like other veterinary medicines, in addition to laboratory studies, both CattleBCG and DST-F must be shown to be effective and safe under field conditions before VMD can authorise their use.
 The estimated timeframe for having a deployable CattleBCG and companion DST-F in the UK is the next few years, subject to successfully completing the field trials, successfully transferring the DST-F technology to a manufacturer operating to Good Manufacturing Process and gaining the necessary Marketing Authorisations.